-The groundwater-flow model developed for this study is an approximation of a dynamic, real-world groundwater-flow system that covers 1,185 square miles of land and water, extends at the deepest point to nearly 1,000 feet below land surface and represents five different aquifers.
-The flow model was constructed by dividing the area of study into discrete model cells that are primarily 800 feet by 800 feet in plan view and of variable thickness.
+The groundwater-flow model developed for this study is an approximation of a dynamic, real-world groundwater-flow system that covers 1,185 square miles of land and water, extends at the deepest point to nearly 1,000 feet below land surface, and represents five different aquifers.
+The flow model is constructed by dividing the area of study into discrete model cells that are primarily 800 feet by 800 feet in plan view and of variable thickness.
 Because of the number of model cells in each model layer (67,424), the number of model layers (11), and the limited data available that describe the hydrologic properties of each layer, the hydrologic parameters in the flow model are generalized and, therefore, do not reflect the total variability that exists in the actual flow system.

 The vertical discretization of the hydrogeologic framework into model layers is based on available interpretations of the stratigraphy in the Ocean County study area.
 The delineation of the contact between the Vincentown aquifer and the Kirkwood-Cohansey aquifer system in the northwestern part of the study area is not well known.
-In particular, the area where the Vincentown aquifer becomes confined, to what extent, and the character of the confining bed have not been mapped in detail because of the limited number of available well logs in this area.
+In particular, the area where the Vincentown aquifer becomes confined, the extent and the character of the confining bed have not been mapped in detail because of the limited number of available well logs in this area.
 The Vincentown aquifer in this area is not very extensive, and its use for public supply is small.
 As a result of these constraints, detailed analysis of the Vincentown aquifer is not a goal of this study.
 The lower sand unit of the Piney Point aquifer (L.G.
-Mullikin, written commun., 2001) contains very few water supply wells and detailed analysis of its hydrologic properties is lacking.
+Mullikin, New Jersey Geological and Water Survey, written commun., 2001) contains very few water supply wells and detailed analysis of its hydrologic properties is lacking.
 Model simulation results focus on the upper sand unit of the Piney Point aquifer.

 The study area partially or entirely encompasses more than 30 distinct surface-water basins with extensive surface-water features (fig. 4).
-The model cell size (800 ft × 800 ft) provides an accurate representation of surface-water features without generating more than 1,000,000 model cells in the 11 layer model which provides for reasonable model development and run times.
+The model cell size (800 ft by 800 ft) provides an accurate representation of surface-water features without generating more than 1 million model cells in the 11 layer model which provides for reasonable model development and run times.
 A finer discretization of the study area would enhance the resolution of surface-water features by isolating individual stream reaches in more model cells.
 Improved resolution of surface-water features in the groundwater-flow model could provide more detail in simulated base flows.

-The specified flow boundaries of the Ocean County study area model are derived from the New Jersey RASA model, and are affected by limitations of that model.
+The specified flow boundaries of the Ocean County study area model are derived from the New Jersey RASA model and are affected by limitations of that model.
 The RASA model has a larger grid discretization than the Ocean County study area model.
-Model cells over land surface in the RASA model range from 6.25–9.375 mi2while corresponding cells in the Ocean County study area model are 0.0229 mi2.
-The RASA model has a coarser time discretization than the Ocean County study area model and uses annual time steps; therefore boundary flows into the Ocean County study area may not represent seasonal changes in these flows.
+Model cells over land surface in the RASA model range in area from 6.25 to 9.375 square miles (mi2), whereas the area of corresponding cells in the Ocean County study area model is 0.0229 mi2.
+The RASA model has a coarser time discretization than the Ocean County study area model and uses annual time steps; therefore, boundary flows into the Ocean County study area may not represent seasonal changes in these flows.
 The simulation of no-withdrawal conditions uses boundary heads for several confined aquifers.
-The boundary heads are derived from published contour maps of prepumping heads.
-The accuracy of prepumping groundwater levels are influenced by spatial (lack of numerous, evenly spaced wells at which water levels were recorded) and time-scale (some measurements made after 1900) issues and are considered estimates of the prepumping potentiometric surfaces (Zapecza and others, 1987).
+The boundary heads are derived from published contour maps of pre-pumping heads.
+The accuracy of pre-pumping groundwater levels are influenced by spatial (lack of numerous, evenly spaced wells at which water levels were recorded) and time-scale (some measurements made after 1900) issues and are considered estimates of the pre-pumping potentiometric surfaces (Zapecza and others, 1987).